immutable/ts-immutable-sdk/README.md

 # Samples

-The SDK also provides multiple sample frontend/backend applications in the root `samples` directory.
+The Typescript SDK also provides multiple sample frontend/backend applications in the root `samples` directory.
 These samples are meant to demonstrate how to use the SDK in a real-world application for external users and provide a base for building custom applications.
 Each sample has its own README file that provides additional information surrounding that sample app.